mncrowe/QGDipoles.jl/paper/paper.md

 Dipolar vortices are propagating structures which consist of two counter-rotating monopolar vortices moving together via self-advection.
 Also known as Modons, they are commonly observed coherent structures [@NiZWH20] which are observed to be remarkably stable over long time scales [@NycanderI90].
-In the ocean, dipolar vortices can act to transport water masses over large distances while in atmospheric science they have been used to model various dynamical processes.
+In the ocean, dipolar vortices can act to transport water masses over large distances while in atmospheric science they have been used to model nonlinear propagating (solitary) Rossby waves [@mcwilliams_1980; @rostami_zeitlin_2021].

-In the study of atmospheric dynamics, modons have been used to model various atmospheric processes such as atmospheric blocking \citep{mcwilliams_1980} and Madden-Julian Oscillation events \citep{rostami_zeitlin_2021}.
+Much recent work has focussed on the long-time stability of dipolar vortices [@Davies_et_al] and they remain a topic of active research.

 `QGDipoles.jl` provides a series of functions that allow users to easily generate dipolar vortex solutions to two of the most commonly used QG models; the layered QG system (LQG) and the surface QG (SQG) system.
 This package is intended both for those studying idealised vortex dynamics in a QG framework, and those looking to initialise a simulation with a steadily propagating, balanced vortex.